sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 ![First Section Design](assets/first_section_design.jpg)

-Like our header, we'll only be focusing building the content (for now.)
+Like our header, we'll only be focusing building the content (for now).
 The HTML without the styling for our first section will look like this:

 ![First Section No Styling](assets/first_section_no_css.jpg)